snl-dakota/dakota/docs/user/usingdakota/inputfile/variables.rst

   point value :math:`i`, :math:`s`, or :math:`r`, with associated count
   :math:`c`).

+For aleatory random variables, Dakota admits an :dakkw:`variables-uncertain_correlation_matrix` that specifies correlations among the input variables.
+The correlation matrix defaults to the identity matrix, i.e., no correlation among the uncertain variables.

+For additional information on random variable probability distributions, refer to :cite:p:`Hal00` and :cite:p:`Swi04`.
+Refer to :dakkw:`variables` for more detail on the uncertain variable specifications and to :ref:`uq` for available methods to quantify the uncertainty in the response.

 .. _`variables:uncertain:euv`:

 Epistemic Uncertain Variables
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Epistemic uncertainties are reducible uncertainties resulting from a
-lack of knowledge.
-For epistemic uncertainties, use of probability
+Epistemic uncertainty is reducible uncertainty due to lack of
+knowledge.
+Characterization of epistemic uncertainties is often based
-distributions is based on subjective prior knowledge rather than
+on subjective prior knowledge rather than objective data.

-objective data, and we may alternatively explore non-probabilistic
-specifications based on intervals or Dempster-Shafer structures.
-Dakota
+In Dakota, epistemic uncertainty can be characterized by interval- or
+set-valued variables (see relevant keywords below) that are propagated
+to calculate bounding intervals on simulation output using interval
+analysis methods.
+These epistemic variable types can optionally
+include basic probability assignments for use in Dempster-Shafer
+theory of evidence methods.
+Epistemic uncertainty can alternately be
+modeled with probability density functions, although results from UQ
+studies are then typically interpreted as possibilities or bounds, as
+opposed to a probability distribution of responses.

-supports the following epistemic uncertain variable types.
+Dakota supports the following epistemic uncertain variable types:

 - :ref:`Continuous Interval <variables-continuous_interval_uncertain>`:
   a real-valued interval-based specification